Planning service area locations

 Until 1992, motorway service area locations were chosen by the government.
 There was no rule that they had to be built online, but they usually were.
 They were planned at intervals roughly every 15 miles (generally skipping every other service area until traffic levels picked up).
 The exact distance between motorway service areas varied, originally as low as 12 miles, changing to a "case-by-case" basis of around 28 miles in 1979.

-As services became larger and motorways became more contentious, planning service areas became more of an art.
-Motorways were opening around the rural-urban fringe where there were frequent junctions and plenty of irate neighbours.
-Local councils became much more obstructive.
+Initially, the distance between service areas was enforced fairly rigidly.
+As time went on, factors such as environmental concerns, the need for a large plot of land, and political objections all began to take priority.
+Motorways were increasingly opening around the rural-urban fringe where there were frequent junctions and plenty of irate neighbours.
 In addition, developers were falling out of love with the whole idea, so the government tried to keep them sweet by choosing profitable locations.

-These factors all combined to cause many motorways like the M25 and M42 to open without enough services, and to cause services to be proposed in totally unsuitable locations such as Gordano, South Mimms, Tamworth and Birchanger Green, which are all offline services.
+These factors all combined to cause many motorways like the M25 and M42 to open without enough service areas, and to cause services to be proposed in totally unsuitable locations such as Gordano, South Mimms, Tamworth and Birchanger Green, which are all offline examples.
 At Cherwell Valley, the local council had been pushing for that location for 10 years before it was built, as they knew it involved the least work.

 Highway engineers genuinely seemed to believe that if they had several major roads, a few local turnings and a service area all arranged around the same roundabout, it would keep everybody happy by avoiding the need for multiple buildings or big, expensive flyovers.
 Which it did, for a few years, until these roundabouts became congested and they have been a nightmare ever since.